bhanu613/ml4nlu--longnet-theoretical-and-architectural-review/README.md

 ## Personal motivation

-Many of the texts we study in computational linguistics at Universität Trier, just for example- legal documents, parliamentary debates, long historical sources — are far longer than what standard Transformers can process in a single pass.
+Many of the texts we study in computational linguistics at Universität Trier, for instance, German legal documents, parliamentary debates, long historical sources — are far longer than what standard
+Transformers can process in a single pass.
 This made LongNet a natural choice for a term paper: we wanted to understand, at a technical level, what it would take to handle such texts as unified sequences rather than disconnected chunks.

-The paper is not about proposing improvements.
-It is about building a well-informed, critical understanding of one concrete attempt to break the attention bottleneck.
+We were not trying to improve anything or propose a new model.
+We just wanted to understand this one architecture well enough to say something honest about it.

 ---